 For more tips on making content more scannable, see the Scannability section above.

 Advertising on IEEE digital pages should be contextual to the site's purpose and should be used sparingly.
 Advertising on IEEE.org is restricted, but it is allowed on other IEEE sites.
-Contact the Digital & Creative Innovations team with any questions regarding advertising issues on IEEE sites or advertising on IEEE.org.
+Contact the Experience Design team with any questions regarding advertising issues on IEEE sites or advertising on IEEE.org.